 Want a full pj experience?
 There’s an Elf sleepover.
 Beginning at 6pm on December 8th, registered guests will enjoy CSC exhibits.
 Then, watch the film along with snacks, a laser show, and full continental breakfast the next morning.

-The train room will be closed until November 19th when it opens with a brand new display to showcase.
-The new historic installation for 2018 is Cement City, a historic neighborhood in Donora, Pennsylvania.
+The train room will be closed until November 21st when it opens with a brand new display to showcase.
+The new historic installation for 2019 is the Downtown Kaufmann’s, famous for its giant, corner clock.

-This year, Phipps Conservatory in Oakland will host “Holiday Magic: Let it Glow!”.
+This year, Phipps Conservatory in Oakland will, again, host “Holiday Magic: Winter Flower Show and Light Garden.
 Built around the magic that only winter holidays can provide, the dazzling displays of this year’s Winter Flower Show will feature nutcrackers in the Serpentine Room and new architectural lighting to illuminate the newly-restored Palm Court’s roof.

 You can expect tons of Christmas lights on fir trees & poinsettias as far as the eye can see.
 Candlelight Evenings make the Winter Flower Show even more magical.
 Several rooms have added holiday flowers, trees, and plants.